hanikamee/AmericanPopulation/README.md

 # AmericanPopulation
-This program performs population calculations on America
+This program performs various population calculations on America